olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 bsub submit_bcast.lsf

 ```
-The outputfile will be called bcast.o<job__number>.
-When you open this file you should see that every rank has been sent the integer 10.
+The output file will be called bcast.o<job__number>.
+When you open this file, you should see that every rank has been sent the integer 10.